Presidency of Dwight D. Eisenhower: East Asia and Southeast Asia

-After the end of World War II, the Việt Minh launched an insurrection against the French-backed State of Vietnam.
+After the end of World War II, the Việt Minh launched an insurrection against the French-associated State of Vietnam.
 Seeking to support France and prevent the fall of Vietnam to Communism, the U.S. played a major role in financing French military operations in Vietnam.
 By 1954, the Eisenhower administration was paying more than 75 percent of France's military expenditures in the First Indochina War.
 The French requested U.S. aid in the Battle of Dien Bien Phu, which proved to be the climactic battle of the war.
 To underscore the importance of Vietnam, Eisenhower unveiled publicly on April 7, 1954, the domino theory, warning that if it should fall to Communism the rest of Southeast Asia might soon follow.
 Congress refused to endorse intervention without the participation of Britain and French pledges of independence for Vietnam.
 The French were defeated at Dien Bien Phu on May 7, 1954.
-At the contemporaneous Geneva Conference, Dulles convinced Chinese and Soviet leaders to pressure Viet Minh leaders to accept a temporary partition of Vietnam; the country was divided into a Communist northern half (under the leadership of Ho Chi Minh) and a non-Communist southern half (under the leadership of Ngo Dinh Diem).
+At the Geneva Conference, China and the Soviet Union pressed Viet Minh leaders to accept a compromise involving the temporary division of Vietnam and future reunification elections; the country was divided into communist North Vietnam (under the leadership of Ho Chi Minh) and non-communist South Vietnam (under the leadership of Ngo Dinh Diem).
 Despite some doubts about the strength of Diem's government, the Eisenhower administration directed aid to the South in the hopes of creating a bulwark against further Communist expansion.
-With Eisenhower's approval, Diem refused to hold elections which had been scheduled for 1956 to re-unify Vietnam in contravention of the conditions his administration agreed to at the Geneva Conference.
+With the backing of the Eisenhower administration, Diem refused to participate in the 1956 reunification elections envisaged by the Geneva Accords, arguing that the State of Vietnam had not accepted the accords that established the division of Vietnam and that elections held in North Vietnam would not be free or fair.
 In the years that followed, Eisenhower increased the number of U.S. military advisors in South Vietnam to 900.